 See those reviews for additional information.
 Notice that some of these reviews are for weight loss supplements.
 Cinnamon is popular in some weight loss supplements because many people who need are looking for weight loss, also have blood sugar problems.
 Some also have diabetes.

 Can Diabetes Be Reversed?

-While I admit, I didn’t like that Diabetes44.com redirected me to another website and I also didn’t like that I was stuck watching the meanderings of that never ending video, I agree with Barton Publishing that type II diabetes can be reversed for most people.
-I will even go as far as to say that in most people, type II diabetes can be “cured.”
+While I admit, I didn’t like that Diabetes44.com redirected me to another website and I also didn’t like that I was stuck watching the meanderings of that never-ending video, I agree with Barton Publishing that type II diabetes can be reversed in most people.
+I even go as far as to say that in most people, type II diabetes can be “cured.”

 I want to point out we are discussing type II diabetes – the most common type – and not type I diabetes, when I say diabetes can be cured.
 Currently there is no cure for type I diabetes, although I am hopeful one day there will be.
 That said, the same things that can help type II diabetes can also help (although not “cure”) type I diabetes.

 I know some don't like the word cure so feel free to substitute “reversed” if you like.
 I prefer to use “cure” because its a word that many with diabetes have never heard before.
 I believe most feel that once they got diabetes, they have it for life.
 For many, that is just not the case.